top of page

 (2021-2023)

-B.S. - University of California, Santa Cruz - Molecular, Cellular and Developmental Biology
+B.S. - University of California, Santa Cruz - Molecular, Cell and Developmental Biology

 Undergraduate Research In Science & Technology (URST) Awardee